-- i.
-All CDL Holders operating for the City of Chattanooga must abide by the Commercial Motor Vehicle Program. - ii.
-When operating a commercial vehicle, operators must avoid traversing private property without authorization from their supervisor. - iii.
-Air tanks on commercial vehicles must be drained by the driver daily. - iv.
-Commercial vehicles must be inspected and documented by the driver using a pre and post-trip inspection form daily.
+- 1. All CDL Holders operating for the City of Chattanooga must abide by the Commercial Motor Vehicle Program. - 2.
+When operating a commercial vehicle, operators must avoid traversing private property without authorization from their supervisor. - 3.
+Air tanks on commercial vehicles must be drained by the driver daily. - 4.
+Commercial vehicles must be inspected and documented by the driver using a pre- and post-trip inspection form daily.